RobertD459/RobertD459.github.io/README.md

 ### Why should I learn Data Science from Intellipaat?

 Intellipaat offers exclusive Data Science online courses for professionals who want to expand their knowledge base and start a career in this field.
-There are many reasons for choosing Intellipaat:
+There are many reasons to [learn Data Science](https://intellipaat.com/blog/tutorial/data-science-tutorial/) from Intellipaat:

 A personal mentor to track your progress
 Immersive online instructor-led sessions conducted by SMEs